giga-sec/gigaSec-Tech-Notes/3. Notes/authoritative server.md

 Tags: #permanent

 ---
+`1.1.3`
-`1.1.3`    The nameserver for `tryhackme.com` is `kip.ns.cloudflare.com` and `uma.ns.cloudflare.com`.
+The nameserver for `tryhackme.com` `kip.ns.cloudflare.com` and `uma.ns.cloudflare.com`.
 Multiple nameservers for a domain name exists to act as a backup in case one goes down.

 Depending on the record type, the DNS record is then sent back to the [[Recursive DNS Server|Recursive DNS Server]], where a local copy will be cached for future requests and then relayed back to the original client that made the request.